qazi0/real-time-disaster-management/README.md

 We have added the following additional features to the work of previously mentioned papers:
 - Two new architecture for AIDER with improved performance and efficiency
 - Quantized versions of proposed architectures
-- Accelerated the inference speed
+- Accelerated inference speed
-- Introduce a new dataset AIDER-Detect for victim localization
+- A new dataset AIDER-Detect for victim localization
 - Yolov3 and Yolov4 for AIDER Detect
 - Quantized Yolo for AIDER Detect
 - Power efficient networks